-Let’s look at the title of this article for example, “Write SEO Friendly Content in 5 Easy Ways”.
+Let’s look at the title of this article for example, “Write SEO Friendly Content in 5 Easy Steps”.

-My target keyword was “Write SEO Friendly Content”.
-I added the “in 5 Easy Way”, to make it clear to both search engines and users of what to expect in the content.
+Our target keyword was “Write SEO Friendly Content”.
+We added the “in 5 Easy Steps”, to make it clear to both search engines and users about what to expect in the content.

 #TopTip: Use CoSchedules Headline Analyzer to help you write better headlines.

 When you have decided on your title, writing the URL is simple.
 Use “-“ to separate the words that make up a URL.
 If this does not automatically happen on your WordPress blog, go to settings and change the permalink structure.
 You should also consider making your URLs shorter by removing any unnecessary words.

-#TopTip: If you change your blog post URL after it’s been published, you need to add 301 redirects to preserve your SEO rankings.
+#TopTip: If you change your blog post URL after it’s been published, add 301 redirects to preserve your SEO rankings.

 Step 4: Writing SEO Friendly Headings

 Headings should be used in a hierarchical mode.
 The title of the post is the H1 tag.
 The following section heading, which tells readers what the post is about, should have an H2 tag and the subsections should use a H3 tag.